JGuille/Color-Game/README.md

 # Color Game
-I this game where you have to guess the right RGB color to win.
+In this game you have to guess the right RGB color to win.
 It counts with two dificulties, Easy and Hard.
 Enjoy!